olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 ## Escape analysis

-Escape analysis is a technique used in many different compilers, like Go and Java.
+[Escape analysis](https://en.wikipedia.org/wiki/Escape_analysis) is a technique used in many different compilers, like Go and Java.
 It's the basis of different optimizations, for example stack allocation and scalar replacement.
 The idea is to track which variables escape scope or not, under the assumption that if they do not escape, they can be stack allocated instead of heap allocated, or replaced entirely.

 Escape analysis is usually applied opportunistically, meaning that escaping (unknown lifetime) is the default and the compiler will check and apply optimizations when possible.
-To enforce locality kinds at compile-time, you put escape analysis at the _front_ of the compiler, giving the programmer the opportunity to create variables that are disallowed to escape its scope.
+To enforce locality kinds at compile-time, you put escape analysis at the _front_ of the compiler, giving the programmer the opportunity to create variables that are disallowed to escape their scope.

 Example in C: